 In early 2007, NIST researchers reported that they had been unable to detect any variations in fundamental constants related to Earth’s orbital position during a six-year study.
 Later during a comparison of the Sr-lattice clock at JILA with the Cs primary frequency standard at NIST, the Jun Ye group looked for coupling of gravity with three fundamental constants: α, µ, and the light quark mass; they also enlisted help for this project from colleagues in France and Japan.
 At the same time, NIST researchers decided to look for evidence of coupling between α and gravity during a comparison of atomic clocks based on single ions of mercury and aluminum.

 The researchers found no evidence for coupling between gravity and α, µ, or the light quark mass.
 If coupling exists, it is still too small to detect with today’s most accurate and precise optical atomic clocks.

 Precision measurements of distance have been carried out in space since the early days of the space program.
-One recent effort was the Gravity Recovery and Climate Experiment (GRACE) mission.
-GRACE has been mapping the Earth's gravity field since 2002.
-Its goal is to identify changes in total water storage in different areas of the world.
-A planned GRACE-2 mission is expected to make use of precise measurements of distance changes between carefully shielded test masses inside two drag-free satellites (roughly 50 km apart) over about a 10-year period.
-Peter Bender works with colleagues in CU’s Aerospace Engineering Sciences Department to understand the spatial resolution that can be achieved for determining changes in total water storage in areas such as medium-sized river basins.
+One effort is the Gravity Recovery and Climate Experiment (GRACE) mission.
+GRACE, consisting of twin satellites launched in 2002, has been making detailed measurements of the Earth's gravity field.
+One of GRACE’s main goals is to identify changes in total water storage in different areas of the world.
+A planned GRACE follow-on mission is expected to make use of precise laser measurements of distance changes between carefully shielded test masses inside two satellites (roughly 100 km apart).
+Peter Bender works with colleagues in CU’s other departments to understand the spatial resolution that can be achieved for determining changes in total water storage in areas such as medium-sized river basins.